BIDS-numpy/numpy-paper/letters/editor-response.md

 generators we recently added support for including a link to empirical results testing their statistical soundness and performance.

 ### Referee 3

 Referee 3 made some good points that we agree with, but they requested no changes.

+Thank you for considering our resubmission.
+We appreciate how clear, responsive, and helpful you have been.

 Best regards,

 Stéfan van der Walt